Login Deutsch

 </tracker>

-Is there is no time tracker running you will retrieve an empty response.
+If the time tracker is not running you will retrieve an empty response.

 <?xml version="1.0" encoding="UTF-8"?>